thevolts/regression_sklearn_stockprice/README.md

 # regression_sklearn_stockprice
  Regression analysis for stock price prediction

-Using the Scikit Learn library to predict stock prices as regression problem This is just trying different regression methods on stock data.
-With a model like this it's not possible to predict the future of the stock marked.
-If it would be that easy we all would be rich :D
+Using the Library of Scikit Learn for a issue of regression inventory prices This is only an experiment in distinct techniques of regression on inventory information.
+With this model, the future of the stock marked can not be predicted.
+If it were so simple, we would all be rich: D

 # Results:
-As you can see in the results of the Notebook even if the models seem to be not to bad, they are.
-So if you look closer, they just mimic what happend the day before.
-From that we can see that a regression model is not good enough to predict stock prices.
-To do that you should try to use other models and most important its not enough to use only past stock data.
-There for you could try to use Sentiment Analysis on twitter or news data to improve the model.
+As you can see in the Notebook outcomes, even though the designs do not seem to be too bad, they do.
+So if you look closer, they're just imitating what's going on the day before.
+We can see from this that a model of regression is not good enough to predict inventory prices.
+In order to do this, you should attempt using other models and most importantly not enough to use only previous inventory information.
+To enhance the template, you can attempt using Sentiment Analysis on twitter or news information.